Tips and Advice

 • It could be awkward if the other person is constantly checking in to confirm you’re making payments.

-• Relationships could be ruined if you miss payments and negatively affect your co-signer’s credit.
+• Relationships could be ruined if you miss payments and negatively affect your cosigner’s credit.

 Frequently Asked Questions

-Can a co-signer access my loan account?
+Can a cosigner access my loan account?

+No, a cosigner typically doesn’t have access to account details.
+However, they may be able to receive statements if requested.
 If you ask someone to be a co-applicant or co-borrower, then they would have the right to view all loan information.

-What are the risks for a loan co-signer?
+What are the risks for a loan cosigner?

+When a person cosigns for a personal loan, they take on more risk than simply having to pay back the balance if needed.
 Since the loan appears on their credit report, it could make it more difficult for them to receive approval for their own loan.
+Plus, if you miss payments, that could bring down both your and your cosigner’s credit score.

-Are there other options if I can’t find a co-signer?
+Are there other options if I can’t find a cosigner?